i4guar/CarND-Behavioral-Cloning/README.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][input]

+I also used the left and the right camera of the car and adjusted the steering angle with a small correction.

 Then I repeated this process in the opposite direction to mitigate the left turn bias gained by using a closed track driving counter-clockwise.

 To augment the data set, I also flipped images and angles thinking that this would prevent the model from overfitting and also increasing the training and validation sample size.

+Here is an expamle of an flipped image.
+It looks of course very similar to the non-flipped images but the road is slightly curved to the right instead of left.

+![alt text][flipped]

 After the collection process, I had about 40000 number of data points.
 I didn't preprocess the data as this is done by the first two layers in the model.

+The first layer clips the image, like this

+![alt text][clipped]

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Here is the plot for the mean squared error loss for the training and validation set

+![alt text][training1]